LumaVistaLab/DEE_DDPlusJOC_7.1_Patcher/README.md

 This builds only the validated paired P2+P3 variant.
 It checks the source DLL hash, original bytes at both sites, PE checksum, and final output hash.
 Existing output is not overwritten by default.

-## Generating legacy diagnostic variants
+## Research use: generating legacy diagnostic variants

 From the repository root, run: